hsotoparada/DeepPhasePick/README.md

 If you use this algorithm for research purpose, please cite it as follows:

-- Soto, H., and Schurr, B. (2021).
-DeepPhasePick: A method for detecting and picking seismic phases from local earthquakes based on highly optimized convolutional and recurrent deep neural networks. https://doi.org/10.1093/gji/ggab266
+- Soto, H., and Schurr, B. DeepPhasePick: A method for detecting and picking seismic phases from local earthquakes based on highly optimized convolutional and recurrent deep neural networks.
+Geophysical Journal International (2021). https://doi.org/10.1093/gji/ggab266

 ## Thanks: